UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_003_users_under_13_can_register_using_parental_approval_link_test_description.md

 41. Select the date of birth, age 13+
 42. Read company terms and policies.
 43. Click on "Accept" button.
-44. Enter First name
+44. Enter Full name.
-45. Enter Last name
-46. Select Gender.
+45. Select Gender
-47. Select country code
-48. Enter Phone number.
-49. Enter email id.
-50. Enter Address.
-51. Enter username.
-52. Enter password.
+46. Click on "Sign-up with passkey"
+47. Create a passkey prompt appears
-53. Click on "Register" button.
+48. Click on "Continue" button
+49. Screen lock appears
+50. Unlock the screen
+51. User logged into the app
-54. Verify that user is parental consent page.
+52. Verify that user is parental consent page.
-55. User clicks on "Approve" button.
+53. User clicks on "Approve" button.
-56. Clear the app storage.
+54. Clear the app storage.
-57. Click on "Existing user" button
+55. Click on "Existing user" button
-58. Click on "Learning Space" button
+56. Click on "Learning Space" button
-59. Click on "Enter link manually" button
+57. Click on "Enter link manually" button
-60. Enter the link in "Site link" field
+58. Enter the link in "Site link" field
-61. Click on "Next" button
+59. Click on "Next" button
-62. Login using student username and password to the app.
+60. Login using student username and password to the app.
-63. Verify the student user is able to login and view the app features.
+61. Verify the student user is able to login and view the app features.